Schokolade & Gesundheit

 The sugar problem

-Bas Kast Creative Commons Bas Kast ©Raimond Spekking
+Ben Kast Bas Kast ©Raimond Spekking

-Bas Kast - Chocolate for breakfast
+Bas Kast – chocolate for breakfast

-Could that be the name of the remake of Bridget Jones' Chocolate for Breakfast?
-The film should probably be called "Bas Kast - dark chocolate for breakfast" more precisely.
+Could that be the name of the remake of “Bridget Jones – Chocolate for Breakfast”?
+It would be more precise to call the film “Bas Kast – dark chocolate for breakfast”.
 Because the author is very specific: he has filter coffee with a dash of almond milk for breakfast.
-And some large pieces of chocolate – mostly 90 percent, definitely always darker.
-Because he uses very dark chocolate, it only contains around seven grams of sugar per bar on average.
+And a few large pieces of – mostly 90 percent, definitely always dark – chocolate.
+Because he uses very dark chocolate, it only contains an average of seven grams of sugar per bar.
 So not even two teaspoons per bar.
-With such a small amount of sugar, even Bas Kast can enjoy his breakfast with ease.
-But not only the great taste and small amount of sugar make dark chocolate so attractive for the author.
+With such a small amount of sugar, even Bas Kast can eat his breakfast in a relaxed manner.
+But it's not just the great taste and small amount of sugar that makes dark chocolate so attractive to the author.

 The magic word: flavonoids